 Speed to market is often the determining factor for a company to invest in a particular location.
 Shell buildings decrease the amount of time it will take for a business to move in and begin full operations from their new site.
 When building new, it make be a year or longer before the business can even move in.

-A speculative shell building is a building or structure without a tenant or buyer for the purpose of attracting an employer or end user which will complete the building to the employer's or end user's specification for manufacturing, processing, or warehousing of a product line.
+A speculative shell building is a structure without a tenant or buyer and serves the purpose of attracting an employer or end user.
+The end user will then request the building completion that best suites their business needs (for example: open offices, manufacturing, processing, or warehousing of a product line).

-Combined with a strong marketing effort and an array of economic development incentives, having readily available space allows Pasco to capitalize on our important geographic, demographic, communications, and infrastructure resources.
+Having available space, a strong marketing effort and an array of economic development incentives, allows Pasco to capitalize on our important resources and maintain a competitive business and development edge.

-With the Jobs and Economic Opportunities Trust Fund, Pasco has developed a program to partner with private land owners, developers, and businesses for a Speculative Shell Building Program and to market available space.
-This section of webpages explains the process, and provides access to the necessary forms and contact information in an easy-to-understand format.
+Our Speculative Shell Building Program was developed with the Jobs and Economic Opportunities Trust Fund.
+Now Pasco has a program to partner with private land owners, developers, and businesses to create and market our available space.

 To apply for this program and funding, please review our Office of Economic Growth policy and application: Application Material (PDF)